-Enabling this option will set the default output encoding to UTF-8.
-This is not strictly necessary as Joomla! will do that by default in its output.
-This is primarily used when serving static content, e.g. CSS and JS files which may contain international characters.
+Set the defaultEnabling this option will set the default output encoding to UTF-8.
+This is not strictly necessarycharacteras Joomla! will do that by default in its output.
+This is primarily used when serving static content,encoding to utf-8e.g.
+CSS and JS files which may contain international characters.